Jbleezy/BO2-Reimagined/README.md

 * Grief: spawns every 4-6 minutes
 * Grief: can lock perks and the Mystery Box

+### Arthur
+* Can be purchased as a trap that runs around and kills zombies for 30 seconds

 ### Panzersoldat
 * No longer receives additional damage from Boomhilda or Ray Gun Mark 2